EnzoBnl/enzobnl/FP.md

 - Delegation pattern, in OOP and DataFrame
 This would be a mess.
 Cleaner approach is simple

-Actually it's impossible since
+Actually both Decorator and inheritance does not compile since DeltaTable's constructor is private, making it
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU2MTExMzk2OSwtODQxOTgyNjk4XX0=
+eyJoaXN0b3J5IjpbNTM2NTQ5ODUwLC04NDE5ODI2OThdfQ==
 -->